-- 215. All items purchased with a value over £1,000 will be capitalised.
+- 209. All items purchased with a value over £1,000 will be capitalised.
 A piece of equipment, having a value of £250 or more and a useful life of 3 years or more may be capitalised.
 This will be at the discretion of the GFC/GMA.
-All capitalised items must be entered on to the fixed asset register on the Financial Information System with the following details:
+All capitalised items must be entered on to the fixed asset register on FinancialsLive with the following details:

-- asset description
+- asset description,

-- asset number
+- asset number,

-- serial number
+- serial number,

-- · date of acquisition
+- date of acquisition,

-- asset cost
+- asset cost,

-- source of funding (% of original cost funded from grant and % funded from other sources)
+- source of funding (% of original cost funded from grant and % funded from other sources),,

-- expected useful economic life
+- expected useful economic life,

-- depreciation
+- depreciation.

-- current book value
+- current book value,

-- location
+- location.

-- name of member of staff responsible for the asset
+- name of member of staff responsible for the asset.

-- 216. The asset register helps:
+210. The asset register helps:

-- ensure that staff take responsibility for the safe custody of assets

-- enable independent checks on the safe custody of assets, as a deterrent against theft or misuse

-- to manage the effective utilisation of assets and to plan for their replacement

-- help the external auditors to draw conclusions on the annual accounts - support insurance claims in the event of fire, theft, vandalism or other disasters - 217.
-Examples of items to include on the asset register include: - ICT hardware and software (this list can be combined and used to identify software licences to ensure the school is complying with legislation) - Reprographic equipment photocopiers, comb binders, laminators - Office equipment fax machines, shredders, switchboard - Furniture - AV equipment TVs, SmartScreens, Visualisers, cameras, speakers - Cleaning equipment vacuum cleaners, polishers - Catering equipment ovens, fridges, dishwashers, food processors - Technology equipment sewing machines, craft machinery - Premises equipment lawn mowers, power tools, generators - Other equipment musical instruments, PE equipment - Minibuses - 218.
-Items with a value of less than £1000 and that have not be capitalised as per the above regulation, but that are still considered to be intrinsically valuable cameras, scientific equipment, workshop equipment etc. should be recorded on an equipment inventory by the particular department that has purchased the item.
+- ensure that staff take responsibility for the safe custody of assets, - enable independent checks on the safe custody of assets, as a deterrent against theft or misuse, - to manage the effective utilisation of assets and to plan for their replacement, - help the external auditors to draw conclusions on the annual accounts, - support insurance claims in the event of fire, theft, vandalism or other disasters. - 211.
+Examples of items to include on the asset register include: - ICT hardware and software (this list can be combined and used to identify software licences to ensure the school is complying with legislation). - Reprographic equipment photocopiers, comb binders, laminators, - Office equipment fax machines, shredders, switchboard, - Furniture, - AV equipment TVs, SmartScreens, Visualisers, cameras, speakers, - Cleaning equipment vacuum cleaners, polishers, - Catering equipment ovens, fridges, dishwashers, food processors, - Technology equipment sewing machines, craft machinery, - Premises equipment lawn mowers, power tools, generators,

+- Other equipment musical instruments, PE equipment, - Minibuses (where owned and not leased). - 212.
+Items with a value of less than £1000 and that have not been capitalised as per the above regulation, but that are still considered to be intrinsically valuable cameras, scientific equipment, workshop equipment etc. should be recorded on an equipment inventory by the department that has purchased the item.